United States African Development Foundation: Second Trump administration

-On February 19, 2025, US President Donald J. Trump issued an executive order declaring that the "non-statutory components or functions" of USADF and three other agencies including IAF "shall be eliminated to the maximum extent consistent with applicable law, and that such entities shall reduce the performance of their statutory functions and associated personnel to the minimum presence and function required by law".
+On February 19, 2025, US President Donald Trump issued an executive order declaring that the "non-statutory components or functions" of USADF and three other agencies including IAF "shall be eliminated to the maximum extent consistent with applicable law, and that such entities shall reduce the performance of their statutory functions and associated personnel to the minimum presence and function required by law".
 In accordance with the order, USADF temporarily stopped disbursing funds and submitted a report describing its mission and needed resources.

 On February 24, the White House Presidential Personnel Office (PPO) notified USADF board member Ward Brehm that Trump was removing him.
 PPO claimed other board members were also notified of their removal by email, but at least one of their names was incorrectly spelled, so those emails may not have been received.
 The same day, Democratic members of the Senate Committee on Foreign Relations wrote to Trump objecting to any attempt to reduce, reorganize, or eliminate USADF or IAF.

 On February 28, the administration named Pete Marocco to run USADF.
 In an emergency meeting on March 3, four other USADF board members named Brehm as foundation president.
 On March 5, 2025, Marocco and five DOGE staffers were turned away from the USADF offices by foundation security staff.
 Brehm, who was not present, wrote to a DOGE staffer that he had instructed his staff not to allow such meetings without his being present and that he looked forward to working with Marocco should he be nominated to the USADF board and confirmed by the Senate.